seijikun/askama/book/src/filters.md

 Its signature is similar to `fn trim(s: impl std::fmt::Display, values: &dyn askama::Values) -> askama::Result<String>`.

 Note that built-in filters have preference over custom filters, so, in case of name collision, the built-in filter is applied.
+Custom filters cannot have named or optional arguments.

 ### Examples